wp-cli/config-command/README.md

 		Value to set the wp-config.php variable or constant to.

 	[--add]
 		Add the value if it doesn't exist yet.
-This is the default behavior.
-Override with --no-add.
+		This is the default behavior, override with --no-add.

 	[--raw]
 		Place the value into the wp-config.php file as-is (executable), instead of as a quoted string.

 	[--target=<target>]
 		Target string to decide where to add new values.
 		Defaults to "/** Absolute path to the WordPress directory".

 	[--placement=<placement>]
 		Where to place the new values in relation to the target string.